 9. Belgian Tervuren

-This lovely long-haired Belgian Tervuren is another serious—even aloof—type of dog.
+This lovely long-haired Belgian Tervuren is another serious—even aloof—brown and black dog.
 They are fabulous watch or guard dogs, keeping an eye on his or her territory.
 They are loving with family and do very well when they’re raised with children and other pets.
 Because of their natural herding instincts, they may nip at your heels— but this is not an act of aggression.
 They aren’t a breed that handles being cooped up all day.
 They must have frequent socialization and stimulation to avoid separation anxiety and destructive behavior.

 These dogs live an average of 12-14 years.
 They may suffer from health problems, but you can avoid these issues by buying from reputable breeders with knowledge of bloodlines.